 Check if your home, work or school is in a tsunami evacuation zone.
 Remember if an earthquake is long or strong – get gone.
 Don’t wait for an official warning.
 Move past a Blue Line.
 If possible, evacuate by foot, or cycle.
 Stay past the Blue Lines until the official “all clear” is given.

 Your business needs a plan to get through an emergency.
 Think about how you'll keep running if there's a disaster.
 If you provide an essential service to your community, how will you make sure people still get the help they need?

-If you’d like to learn more about business continuity planning, Wellington Regional Emergency Management Office holds free workshops across the region.
+If you’d like to learn more about business continuity planning, Wellington Regional Emergency Management Office (WREMO) holds free workshops across the region.
 These workshops are open to both businesses and community organisations.